VirtualPlanetaryLaboratory/vplanet/docs/parametersweep.rst

 which aggregation is some property of a body's variable, e.g. the final value.
 The second line returns the units of the key.

-Next we want to grab the x and y values for our plot.
-This step is a bit complicated because a specific value of x and/or y can be repeated multiple times.
+Next we want to grab the *x* and *y* values for our contour plot.
+This step is a bit complicated because a specific value of *x* and/or *y* can be repeated multiple times.
 In other words, if we just extracted every value from every simulation and placed it in an array, the arrays would be multi-valued and the plot could not be built.
-To obtain the values needed for the plot (and their units), use the ``ExtractUniqueValues`` function, like so:
+To obtain the values needed for the plot, use the ``ExtractUniqueValues`` function, like so:

 .. code-block:: python